idlab-discover/masters-wasi-spi/README.md

 # WASI SPI

 This repository contains a full end-to-end implementation of SPI (Serial Peripheral Interface) support for Wasmtime.
-It enables Wasm components to communicate with physical hardware on a Linux host (like a Raspberry Pi) using the Component Model.
+It provides a standardized **WIT interface** for SPI and enables Wasm components to communicate with physical hardware on a Linux host (like a Raspberry Pi) using the Component Model.

 ## Project Structure

 This project is split into three parts that work together:

 * **[`wasi-spi`](wasi-spi)**: A Rust library that implements the host-side logic for the SPI WIT interface.
-It exposes a trait so that any Wasmtime host can easily add SPI support without needing to re-write the low-level Linux hardware code.
+It exposes a trait so that any Wasmtime host can easily add SPI support.
 * **[`host`](host)**: A generic Wasmtime runtime application.
 It uses the `wasi-spi` and `wasi-gpio` libraries to run Wasm components with access to the real hardware.
 It uses a policy file to map physical pins to virtual names.
 * **[`guests`](guests/oled-screen)**: Example WebAssembly components.
 This includes a **Driver** component (which speaks raw SPI to a display peripheral) and **Application** components (like Pacman and Ball Screensaver) that rely on the driver to draw graphics.